The-Knights-of-Ni/FreightFrenzy/docs/source/quickstart.rst

 1. Android Studio
 2. Gradle
-3. Android SDK 29
+3. Git
-4. Intellj (Optional)
+4. IntelliJ Ultimate (Optional)

 To Build the code:

-1. Build the gradle project
+1. Build the gradle project using the build gui
-2. Use adb to connect to the robot
+2. Use adb to connect to the robot via adb connect 192.168.43.1:5555
 3. Run the code